AliveTeam/AliveTeam.github.io/faq.md

   It is also planned to include an in-game level editor, which would allow mappers to build and test their levels without having to use external tools.

+- ### Community Feature Requests

+  The community is encouraged to post their feature requests under the project's [GitHub](https://github.com/AliveTeam/alive_reversing/projects/1) page.

 </details>

 <details>